MicrosoftDocs/dynamics-365-ai/ai-docs/customer-insights/segment-insights.md

 manager: shellyha
 ---

-# Segments insights (preview)
+# Segment insights (preview)

 Discover additional information and insights around your existing segments.
-Find out what differentiates a segment from other groups of customers or what they have in common.
+Find out what differentiates two segments or what they have in common.

 ## Segment overlap

 Segment overlap analysis shows how many and which customers are common to two or more segments.
-For example, how a segment with high spenders overlaps with a segment that contains customers that are satisfied with yor service or product.
+For example, how a segment of frequent customers overlaps with a segment that contains customers that are satisfied with your service or product.
 You can also analyze how the overlap changes for specific attributes.
-For example, by drilling down to a specific city.

 ### Run an overlap analysis